coschain/contentos-go/bp.md

   bp register your_account_name publicKey_of_your_account
 ```

-## 4.Vote
+## 4.Block Producer Vote
 Now you have become a Block Producer, you should call for more people to vote for you, the more people who vote for you, the more votes you have.
 We will sort by number of votes in descending order, only the first 21 Block Producer can generate block.
+Here is web page for BP Vote(https://wallet.contentos.io/#/bpvote)